shlomomdahan/pathfinding-visualizer/README.md

 - **Visualize Algorithms**: See how Dijkstra, A*, BFS, and DFS algorithms find the shortest path.
 - **Interactive Grid**: Click and drag to set start and end nodes, create walls, and add weights.
 - **Algorithm and Maze Generation**: Select different algorithms and maze generation techniques.
-- **Step-by-Step and Speed Control**: Control the visualization speed and step through the algorithm's process.

 ![Pathfinding Visualizer Demo](pathfinder.gif)